Environmental Services Overview

 Opening a new restaurant

-- If you are opening a new food establishment, remodeling an existing establishment or converting an existing facility into a food establishment, please contact City of Midland Health & Senior Services for guidance.
-You will also need to contact code administration and the fire marshal offices as well.
+- If you are opening a new food establishment, remodeling an existing establishment or converting an existing establishment into a food establishment, please contact the City of Midland Health Department for the "Food Establishment Requirements".
+You will also need to contact City of Midland Code Administration and the City of Midland Fire Marshal offices as well.

 Mobile Food Unit